 If you start soon enough, you can reverse problems with your liver caused by alcohol

 Drinking within the government’s daily unit guidelines and taking a regular break from alcohol will help your liver stay healthy.
 Reducing the amount you drink can help reverse damage, or early stage liver disease.
 Visit the British Liver Trust's Love Your Liver site for tips on how to achieve better liver health and to use their liver Health Check tool.

 Once cirrhosis develops, prognosis partly depends on whether or not you continue drinking.
-People who have had no previous symptoms who stop drinking when they have cirrhosis, have an 80% chance of being alive after 10 years.
 Those who continue to drink have a much higher risk of dying.
 Even for those with symptoms, stopping drinking has a beneficial effect – it is never “too late” to stop drinking – even with cirrhosis.

 Staying in control

 1. Give alcohol-free days a go.
 If you drink regularly, your body starts to build up a tolerance to alcohol.
 Many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol.
 Test out having a break for yourself and see what positive results you notice.

 2. Eat well.
 A healthy meal before you start drinking, and low-fat, low-salt snacks between drinks can help to slow down the absorption of alcohol.
 Good nutrition can help to support your liver to function and plays a crucial role in your health (12).

 3. Keep track of what you’re drinking.
 Your liver can't tell you if you're drinking too much, but the MyDrinkaware drink tracking tool can.
 It can even help you cut down. my.drinkaware.co.uk